Is it worth visiting Humla and Limi Valley Nepal?

 Isn't it worth meeting the happiest locals in the most beautiful and secluded valley in Nepal?
 We all guess your answer is a big 'Yes' because one can’t deny to Limi Valley of Humla.

-Located in the westernmost region of Nepal, the Humla Limi Valley is one the unspoiled and pristine location.
-It borders Tibet in north and owing to the factor of its solitude and distant placement, it is considered to be an 'off beaten path'.
+Located in the westernmost region of Nepal, the Humla Limi Valley is one of the unspoiled and pristine locations.
+It borders Tibet in the north, and owing to the factor of its solitude and distant placement, it is considered to be an 'off beaten path'.

-The word Limi means people who lives on the land between the two rivers derived from the Tibetan language, where 'Le' is land and 'Mi' as people.
+The word Limi means people who live on the land between the two rivers, derived from the Tibetan language, where 'Le' is land and 'Mi' is people.

-Opened as a trek route in 2002 and only a limited array of permit are issued to hike and explore the area to protect the biodiversity of this place, making it an exotic location to travel and experience.
+Opened as a trek route in 2002, and only a limited array of permits is issued to hike and explore the area to protect the biodiversity of this place, making it an exotic location to travel and experience.

 The valley has a strong connection to Tibet and is heavily influenced by Tibetan culture and lifestyle.
 Authentic Buddhist culture and traditions can be experienced all over.
 Locals here have a trade route to Tibet.